Addressing issues in defining the Love numbers for black holes: Tidal response of a slowly rotating Kerr black hole

-where second and higher order terms of $M\omega$ and $(a/M)$ have been neglected.
-Intriguingly, the formal structure of the above response function is identical to that of the Schwarzschild black hole, however, the quantity $P_{+}$ is different in the Schwarzschild and the Kerr spacetimes.
+where second- and higher-order terms of $M\omega$ and $(a/M)$ have been neglected.
+Intriguingly, the formal structure of the above response function is identical to that of the Schwarzschild black hole; however, the quantity $P_{+}$ is different in the Schwarzschild and the Kerr spacetimes.
 Hence the tidal response functions will also be different.
-In particular, writing down the $P_{+}$ explicitly, we obtain the following structure of the tidal response function,
+In particular, writing down the $P_{+}$ explicitly, we obtain the following structure for the tidal response function:

 Note that for $a=0$, it reduces to \ref{sch_response_final}, describing the response function of the Schwarzschild black hole, as it should.
-Also in the limit of zero frequency, for $l=2$, the response function becomes, $F_{\rm Kerr}=-(ima/60M)$, which coincides with \cite{LeTiec:2020bos,LeTiec:2020spy}.
+Also, in the limit of zero frequency, for $l=2$, the response function becomes $F_{\rm Kerr}=-(ima/60M)$, which coincides with \cite{LeTiec:2020bos,LeTiec:2020spy}.
 This shows that the above expression for the tidal response function reproduces known results in the literature.
-Interestingly, in the zero frequency limit, none of these correction terms $Q_{1}$, $Q_{2}$ and $Q_{3}$ contributes and hence the zero frequency results will not change by the corrections derived in this work.
+Interestingly, in the zero-frequency limit, none of these correction terms ($Q_{1}$, $Q_{2}$, and $Q_{3}$) contributes, and hence, the zero-frequency results will not change by the corrections derived in this work.

-If we consider the tidal Love number to be the real part of the response function, which is motivated by the fact that the tidal Love number is the conservative part and hence must be real, then the tidal Love number of the slowly rotating Kerr black hole vanishes identically.
-However, if we follow the definition of the tidal Love number as in \ref{def_resp_sr}, then we must express the response function in terms of the co-rotating frequency $\omega'=\omega - m\Omega_h$, where $\Omega_h = a/(2Mr_+)$ is the angular velocity of the horizon \cite{Teukolsky:1974yv}.
-This yields,
+If we consider the tidal Love numbers to be the real part of the response function, which is motivated by the fact that the tidal Love numbers are the conservative part and hence must be real, then the tidal Love numbers of the slowly rotating Kerr black hole vanish identically.
+However, if we follow the definition of the tidal Love numbers as in \ref{def_resp_sr}, then we must express the response function in terms of the corotating frequency $\omega'=\omega - m\Omega_h$, where $\Omega_h = a/(2Mr_+)$ is the angular velocity of the horizon~\cite{Teukolsky:1974yv}.
+This yields

-Note that the first term inside the square bracket, as well as the second term inside the curly bracket, are both absent in \cite{Chia:2020yla}.
-Therefore, according to both \ref{Love_N_1} and \ref{Love_N_2}, the tidal Love number of the slowly rotating Kerr black hole, as derived from the response function of \cite{Chia:2020yla} would vanish.
-However, when all the terms of $\mathcal{O}(M\omega)$ are included in the analysis, as in the present work, it follows that, \ref{Love_N_1} yields a vanishing Love number, while \ref{Love_N_2} predicts a non-zero, but imaginary tidal Love number, such that
+Note that the first term inside the square bracket, as well as the second term inside the curly bracket, is absent in \cite{Chia:2020yla}.
+Therefore, according to both \ref{Love_N_1} and \ref{Love_N_2}, the tidal Love numbers of the slowly rotating Kerr black hole, as derived from the response function of \cite{Chia:2020yla}, would vanish.
+However, when all the terms of $\mathcal{O}(M\omega)$ are included in the analysis, as in the present work, it follows that \ref{Love_N_1} yields vanishing Love numbers, while \ref{Love_N_2} predicts nonzero, but imaginary tidal Love numbers, such that